 Caption for Graphic or Image: (a) Map of TROPOMI tropospheric column NO2 on 13 May 2019, during the cleaner portion of the SCOAPE cruise.
 Shown are the SCOAPE ship cruise track (white line), and the top 200 platform NOx emitters in BOEM’s emissions inventory (white circles). (b) Map of TROPOMI tropospheric column NO2 on 15 May 2019, during the more polluted portion of the cruise.
 Shown are the SCOAPE ship cruise track (white line), and the top 200 platform NOx emitters in BOEM’s emissions inventory (white circles). (c) Cruise track (black line) with Pandora ship-based observations of total column NO2 (TC NO2) overlaid, showing the cleaner first half of the cruise (blue/green colors), and the more polluted second half (red colors).
-The top 200 platform NOx emitters in BOEM’s emissions inventory are shown as blue squares. (d) Scatter plot of TROPOMI (white diamonds) and OMI (grey triangles) total column NO2 (TC NO2) comparisons with Pandora during the cruise from both land and ship observations.
+The top 200 platform NOx emitters in BOEM’s emissions inventory are shown as blue squares. (d) Scatterplot of TROPOMI (white diamonds) and OMI (grey triangles) total column NO2 (TC NO2) comparisons with Pandora during the cruise from both land and ship observations.
 Agreement is generally within 5%, except during the more polluted period during the cruise from shipboard Pandora observations (blue circle).
 OMI agreement is slightly better than TROPOMI.
-(Debra Kollonige, Ryan Stauffer, Anne Thompson 2019).

 Author name and business email: Holli Ensz; Holli.Ensz@BOEM.gov